 2. Practice Mindful Breathing or Meditation

-Even five minutes a day of slow, diaphragmatic breathing or guided mindfulness meditation can lower cortisol and activate the parasympathetic nervous system—your body’s “rest and repair” mode.
+Even five minutes a day of slow, diaphragmatic breathing or guided meditation can help.
+It can lower cortisol and activate the parasympathetic nervous system, your body’s “rest and repair” mode.

 3. Prioritise Light Movement and Outdoor Time